DaVinci Resolve MCP server

 Fusion Integration

-• add_fusion_comp_to_clip(timeline_index, track_type, track_index, item_index) - Add Fusion composition to a clip
+• add_fusion_comp_to_clip(timeline_index, track_type, track_index, item_index) - Add Fusion composition to timeline clip

 • create_fusion_node_chain(node_chain) - Create connected Fusion nodes

-• open_page(page_name) - Navigate to specific pages (media, edit, fusion, color, fairlight, deliver)
+• open_page(page_name) - Switch to specific page (media, edit, fusion, color, fairlight, deliver)

 Advanced Functions